michal-h21/tex4ebook/README.md

 Usage
 -----

-Add to your source file preamble:

-    \usepackage{tex4ebook}

 Run on the command line:

     tex4ebook [options] filename

+You don't have to modify your source file unless you want to use commands defined by `tex4ebook` in the document, or in the case your document uses some unsupported package like `fontspec` (see details bellow how to solve this issue).

+If you want to use `tex4ebook` commands, add this line to your document preamble:

+    \usepackage{tex4ebook}

 Options
 -------